Disclaimer: long post!

 Java also has single dimension and jagged arrays, but no multi dimension ones.

-C# lets us use the var keyword for declaring a variable and automatically initializing it.
+C# and Java lets us use the var keyword for declaring a variable and automatically initializing it.
 This is a shorthand for the initialization’s type:

 In C# as in Java, we can specify suffixes for clarifying the desired type of a literal: